 5.4 Communications Procedures

-EMAT member will be working to assist local emergency managers in the affected areas and should maintain a line of communications with the requesting EMA director.
+EMAT members will be working to assist local emergency managers in the affected areas and should maintain a line of communications with the requesting EMA director.
 EMAT members should check in at least once per day with the on-duty EMAT Liaison and provide an overall update concerning the deployment.
-When the EMAT deployment notification is made the EMAT Liaison shall provide the member with a 24/7 number for access with the EMAT Liaison position.
+When the EMAT deployment notification is made, the EMAT Liaison shall provide the member with a 24/7 number to be used to contact the EMAT Liaison.

 5.5 Demobilization

 At the time of notification, the EMAT Liaison will inform the EMAT member of the number of days that the assistance has been requested.
 The EMAT member will advise the Liaison if they can fill all or part of the days requested.
-If the EMAT member cannot fill all of the days requested the EMAT Liaison shall work to find another EMAT member to fill the remaining days and coordinate logistics for the change out.
+If the EMAT member cannot fill all of the days requested the EMAT Liaison shall work to find another EMAT member to fill the remaining days and coordinate logistics for the change.

 The following demobilization items should be completed by deploying members: